6 min read

 As I alluded to in my last post, we are moving out of New York City this week.

-We bought a house in Piermont, NY – a village of 2,500 people on the west side of the Hudson, about 30 miles north from our apartment in Brooklyn.
+We bought a house in Piermont, NY – a village of 2,500 people in Rockland County, on the west of the Hudson, about 30 miles north from our apartment in Brooklyn.
 We'll still be close to New York, but no longer immersed in it.
-Basically, we're moving to the suburbs.
-It's a well-worn path for families like ours.
+Basically, we're moving to the burbs – a well-worn path for families like ours.

-For the last eight years we've lived on the same block in Carroll Gardens, Brooklyn.
-The first four years were in a tiny apartment above a pest control shop on Court Street.
-When the pandemic hit we moved into a garden duplex around the corner to accommodate a second kid and work-from-home.
+For eight years we've lived on the same block in Carroll Gardens, Brooklyn.
+The first four were in a tiny apartment above a pest control shop on Court Street.
+When the pandemic hit we moved into a garden duplex around the corner to accommodate the second kid and work-from-home.

-There's an antiques shop called Yesterday's News on our block and a guy who works there named Craig.
-For eight years, I've walked past Craig while he polished his wares on the sidewalk, and we've had this interaction:
+There's an antique shop called Yesterday's News on our block, and a guy who works there named Craig.
+For eight years, I've walked past Craig while he polished his wares on the sidewalk and we've had this interaction:

 "Hey Craig."